 - Once you feel confident, apply the spray using a spray bottle or garden sprayer.

-- Cover the entire plant, all plant surfaces, including the undersides of leaves.
+- Cover the entire plant, and all plant surfaces, including the undersides of leaves.